Do you like to add simple metallic finishes to your decor. You’ll love this easy DIY rose gold leaf candle holder project for your fall table!

 Just think of all the creative ways to can enhance or transform decorative pieces in your home.
 The metal leaf works on glass, wood, canvas, plastic – just about any surface.

 I updated some faux pumpkins this fall with rose gold leafing and absolutely love adding them to our fall decor!
+They warm up any fall centerpiece or display.
 You can read about them here in this pumpkin post.

+Think creatively and apply metal leaf to small wooden letters.
 These gold leaf letter Christmas ornaments were a fun Christmas craft project and a pretty addition to our Christmas tree.
 You can see how I made them here.
+They would be a perfect addition to a fall tablesetting as place cards.

 Shop the Post